malloydata/malloy/README.md

 ## Getting Started Video Series

-These videos are intended to be viewed in order, but split up to easily navigate (and also because GitHub only allows 100MB video uploads).
+_You can watch these all together on Youtube, [here](https://www.youtube.com/watch?v=0Ck8CBa4qRo&t=3s)_ These videos are intended to be viewed in order, but split up to easily navigate (and also because GitHub only allows 100MB video uploads).
 If you prefer a written format, the [eCommerce Walkthrough](https://automatic-giggle-2ed8ec13.pages.github.io/documentation/examples/ecommerce.html) covers similar concepts around Malloy and using the VSCode plugin.

-**You will likely need to un-mute the audio.**
+**You will need to un-mute the audio.**

 ### 1. Introduction